Beanmasters/CodeVoyant-VisualStudio/README.md

 ![CodeVoyant Demo](images/DemoAnimation.gif)

 # Features
-* **Automated Documentation:** Instantly add language-specifc comment documentation like C#-style `<summary>` descriptions, parameter `<param>` tags, `<returns>` explanations, `<exception>` notes, and more for your functions and classes.
+* **Automated Documentation:** Instantly add language-specifc comment documentation like XML-style `<summary>` descriptions, parameter `<param>` tags, `<returns>` explanations, `<exception>` notes, and more for your functions and classes.
 Even inserts helpful inline code comments for complex logic.
 * **Multiple LLM Support:** Works with OpenAI (ChatGPT API), Azure OpenAI Service, or local models via Ollama.
-Choose GPT-4o or higher for best bang for the buck, or use a local Llama-based model hosted with your Ollama instance for security and cost cosinderations – CodeVoyant’s flexible backend supports it.
+Experiment with OpenAI models for the best bang for the buck, or use a local Llama-based model hosted with your Ollama instance for security and cost cosinderations – CodeVoyant’s flexible backend supports it.
 * **Real-Time Streaming:** Documentation appears in your editor as it’s generated, line by line.
 No waiting for a huge response – see updates live and get immediate feedback.
-* **Custom Prompts:** You can customize the style and content of generated docs by providing your own instructions file.
+* **Custom Instructions:** You can customize the style and content of generated docs by providing your own instructions file.
 Guide the AI to match your project’s style guide or preferences (for example, require `<example>` sections or skip obvious comments).
-* **Integrated Workflow:** Use a simple command (e.g. a context menu **“Generate Comments”**) inside Visual Studio.
-The extension uses Visual Studio’s undo/redo, formatting, and output window to give a seamless, native feel.
+* **Integrated Workflow:** Use a simple context menu selection inside Visual Studio.
+The extension allows use of Visual Studio’s undo/redo, formatting, and output window to give a seamless, native feel.
 * **Token & Cost Control:** Set daily token limits for each AI provider in the options.
 This helps manage API usage (for OpenAI/Azure) to avoid unexpected costs by limiting how much content can be processed or generated per day.

 # Benefits
 * **🙌 Improved Code Quality:** Well-documented code is easier to understand and maintain for both humans and AI.
 CodeVoyant ensures every method or class gets clear documentation, which helps onboard team members and future-proof your codebase.
 * **⏱ Time Savings:** Just thinking about documentation and code comments can be time-consuming.
-CodeVoyant automates this tedious task – what used to take hours can now be done in seconds.
+CodeVoyant automates this tedious task – what could take hours can now be ready for review in seconds.
 Developers can spend more time coding and solving problems, less time writing comments.
 * **⚙️ Flexibility:** Whether you prefer OpenAI’s latest models, have an enterprise Azure OpenAI deployment, or need an **offline** solution with local models, CodeVoyant has you covered.
 Switch providers anytime in the options to suit your needs or environment.
 * **🎛 Minimal Setup:** Just install the extension and configure your API keys (for OpenAI/Azure) or local endpoint (for Ollama).
-No complex configuration – it works out-of-the-box with sensible defaults (e.g., uses GPT-3.5 by default, which you can change).
+No complex configuration – it works out-of-the-box.
 * **🔒 Privacy Control:** Concerned about sending code to the cloud?
 Use Ollama with a local LLM so your code stays on your machine.
 CodeVoyant gives you the choice to keep things local if required.

 # Installation
 Install CodeVoyant from the Visual Studio Marketplace (supports VS 2022 and later).
 After installation, open **Tools > Options > CodeVoyant** to select an LLM provider and enter any required API keys or endpoints. *(See detailed “Help Documentation” below for setup and usage instructions.)*

 # License
-CodeVoyant comes with a free 5-day trial and requires a user-proved LLM service.
-To continue using after the trial, purchase a license via the Gumroad link provided.
+CodeVoyant comes as a 5-day trial and requires a user-provided LLM service.
+To continue using after the trial, purchase a license via the Gumroad link [here](https://beanmasters.gumroad.com/l/CodeVoyantLiteForVisualStudio).
 Enter the license key in the options and restart Visual Studio to activate.
 (The extension will remind you to activate if the trial has expired.)

 - Ollama Setup: https://github.com/ollama/ollama/tree/main
 - OpenAI Pricing: https://openai.com/api/pricing/